-    Vice President for the Harvard Library (retired 2019), Harvard University
+Vice President for the Harvard Library (retired), Harvard University

-Sarah was elected to membership in the American Philosophical Society and received the Melvil Dewey Award from the American Library Association, the Smith Medal from Smith College and the Alumni Achievement Award from Simmons College.
-She is also a member of the American Academy of Arts and Sciences.
-Sarah holds a BA from Smith College, an MSLIS from Simmons College and a Ph.D. in German literature from Johns Hopkins University.
+Thomas has received numerous awards and honors throughout her career, including election to the American Philosophical Society and the American Academy of Arts and Sciences.
+She is the recipient of the Melvil Dewey Award from the American Library Association, the Smith College Medal, and the Alumni Achievement award from Simmons College (now Simmons University).
+Thomas holds a BA from Smith College, a MS in Library Science from Simmons, and a Ph.D. in German literature from Johns Hopkins University.

 Term of Service